shatsky/lightning-image-viewer/README.md

 ## Usage

 `lightning-image-viewer [file]` opens file, `lightning-image-viewer` without args displays file selection dialog.

-This app is intended to be launched via opening image files from file manager, being set as default app for image files of supported types; however it doesn't provide means to set file type associations, except for platform-specific metadata which lets platform know that is supports specific file types; please check your platform or file manager file type associations settings.
+Note: this app is intended to be launched via opening image files from file manager, being set as default app for image files of supported types; however it doesn't provide means to set file type associations, except for platform-specific metadata which lets platform know that is supports specific file types; please check your platform or file manager file type associations settings

 Controls:
 - zoom: mouse scroll (into detail under cursor) or keyboard +=/-/0 (into detail in center of display, if left mouse button is not pressed, otherwise into detail under cursor, 0 for 1:1); zoom is discrete with geometric series of scales with multiplier of 2^(1/2) incl.
 1:1; initially image is scaled to the largest scale in the series in which it fits in window/screen